Capmot

 • 29.
 What does emergent writing, according to Berninger (2009), involve?

-A) Only the production of physical marks
+B) Only the attribution of meaning to marks

 C) Understanding how to speak